 Who Is Fox ESS Best For?

-Based on our experience installing Fox ESS systems across Eastbourne, Hastings, and the surrounding areas, here's who we'd recommend Fox ESS to:
+Based on our experience installing Fox ESS systems across Eastbourne, Hastings, and the surrounding areas:

-- Garage/outbuilding installations — Where aesthetics are less critical
+- Garage/outbuilding installations — Where modular stacking works well

-- Time-of-use tariff users — Fox ESS works well with Octopus Flux and similar tariffs
+- Time-of-use tariff users — All Fox ranges work well with Octopus Flux

 Who Might Prefer Something Else?

-- Aesthetics-focused installs — Consider Anker Solix X1 or Tesla Powerwall if the battery will be visible
+- Aesthetics-focused installs — Consider Anker Solix X1 if the battery will be visible

 Real-World Performance in East Sussex